wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

    .. include:: /_templates/common/restart_agent.rst

 #.
-Check if the Audit rule for monitoring the selected folder is applied.
-To do so, execute the following command:
+You can check if the Audit rule for monitoring the selected folder is applied.
+To check that, you need to execute the following command:

    .. code-block:: console

       auditctl -l | grep wazuh_fim

-   And check in the command output that the rule was added:
+   Check in the command output that the rule was added:

    .. code-block:: console